Setting up self-hosted instance

 We will need 2 type A DNS records, one for frontend application and another for a backend server.

 We need to make sure we logged in as super user.
 By default, DigitalOcean logs you in under root.
-Run sudo su
+Run `sudo su` to switch to root user if needed.

 Now we need to download and execute a build script.
 Run the following commands in sequence.